Skip to main content

 12 min read

-The Future Homes Standard (FHS) is the forthcoming update to Part L (Conservation of Fuel and Power) of the Building Regulations for England.
-It will require all new homes to produce 75–80% less carbon emissions than homes built to the 2013 standards, making them zero carbon ready — designed so they reach net zero as the electricity grid continues to decarbonise.
+The Future Homes Standard (FHS) is the 2026 update to Part L (Conservation of Fuel and Power) of the Building Regulations for England, published in March 2026.
+It requires all new homes to produce at least 75% lower carbon emissions than homes built to the 2013 standards, effectively mandating heat pumps, solar PV, and significantly improved building fabric.

 The FHS was first consulted on in October 2019, with a further consultation in 2023 setting out the detailed technical requirements.
-The government response to the 2023 consultation is expected in early 2026, with the regulations anticipated to come into force by late 2026.
+The government response and final Approved Documents were published on 24 March 2026, with the regulations coming into force on 24 March 2027.
 Compliance is demonstrated using the Home Energy Model (HEM) or SAP 10.3 during a transitional period.

 Key Requirements at a Glance